 Keys and Lockouts – DO NOT PROP YOUR DOOR OR LEAVE IT UNSECURE!

 Each resident student (except those in Philippi, Upperclass, and Woodward) is given a room key at the time of check in.
 The USM ID Card acts as a front door key, giving the resident student access to their building’s front door (see the USM Card section for more info.).
 Each resident is responsible for returning keys to a staff member at the time of check-out.
 If a key is not returned, a fee will be charged for parts and labor for the lock to be changed.

 Other important information about keys:

-* Each resident is responsible for possession of his/her University-issued keys; the only person who may possess these keys is the person to whom they are issued!
-The same policy pertains to the U.S.M.
-ID card, whether for access or for meals!
+- Each resident is responsible for possession of their University-issued keys; the only person who may possess these keys is the person to whom they are issued!
+The same policy pertains to the University ID card, whether for access or for meals!

 There is no cooking (as opposed to warming pre-cooked foods in a microwave) in any residence hall rooms due to fire regulations, with the exception of apartments with full kitchens.

 Hall kitchens may be used by residents, contingent on the following:

 - The kitchen will only be open during hours when the RA is on duty (Sun-Wed 7pm-11pm, Fri-Sat 7pm-1am).